-The BC on-site coordinator organizes an orientation program upon arrival in Madrid.
+The BC resident director organizes an orientation program upon arrival in Madrid.
 The orientation includes tours of the city and universities and provides practical information about living in Madrid.
 Universities conduct proficiency exams at this time for appropriate placement in their respective university classes.

 For students with Intermediate II or above, you are required to do the Spanish-language track.
+Students can take up to two courses in English, the rest will be in Spanish.
 All students with Intermediate I or below are eligible for the English Language Track.